Personally vetted instructors

 Lessons & classes tailored to Business Italian

-Formal register and email Italian
+Formal register, Lei, and the Italian email

-Meeting dynamics and presentation prep
+Meeting dynamics, family-business protocol, and presentation prep

-North-South business culture, certifications, deal Italian
+Regional register, certifications, and deal Italian

 FAQ